Bulldog noses in the USA

 In the state of Idaho:

-• The Thunder Mountain Line operates excursion trains between Bend and Montour with its FP10 1106 and FP10 1112 locomotives.
+• The Thunder Mountain Line operated excursion trains between Bend and Montour with its FP10 1106 and FP10 1112 locomotives, but ceased its operations early 2016.

 In the state of Illinois: